Taylor 114ce Review

 With impressive tonality and obvious stability, the Taylor 114ce uses hardware you will see in much more costly models.
 The aforementioned saddle pickup is the ES-T internal pickup system and the preamp has a built in EQ that allows the adjustment of Treble, Bass, and Volume from the guitar itself.

-This guitar will be at home on the stage, in the studio, or strumming at a campfire.
 With the built in electronics you soundcheck will go easier and the troublesome feedback associated with acoustic guitars with add-on pickups will be a thing of the past.